gear-foundation/academy/docs/02-substrate-id/talisman-wallet.md

     ![Choose a Passord](/img/02/talisman-choose-password.png)

 And that's it.
-Your wallet has been created:
+You've finished creating your account:

 ![Dashboard](/img/02/talisman-dashboard.png)